Never hack your CSS files again

 }

-This is a pretty good example of what I use this technic for… The -moz-inline-box is mozzila specific way to implement the inline-block box model.
+This is a pretty good example of what I use this technique for… The -moz-inline-box is mozzila specific way to implement the inline-block box model.
 You could leave it in your main CSS file and it would be ignored by other browsers, I just personally like to put it in there so that the CSS will validate in other browsers.
 The other rules though are just tiny image position adjustments to make up for the slightly different implementation of the baseline in all the main browsers.
 As you can see, minor browser specific adjustments (some might even call nitpicking…) which would be cumbersome to achieve any other way.

-I also use this technic as a replacement for conditional comments.
+I also use this technique as a replacement for conditional comments.
 They both achieve the same thing, but I don’t have to worry about adding code to my header, I just drop an extra file in my css directory and it’s done.
 It’s just faster and more convenient for me.

 How it works